 The rising flames mirror the escalating violence at Altamont.

-The “sacrificial rite” points to Meredith Hunter’s death, an innocent life lost as music and mayhem blurred.
+The “sacrificial rite” refers to Meredith Hunter’s death, an innocent life lost as music and mayhem blurred.

 The lines cast the concert as a dark ritual marking the end of the 1960s dream.